-The Statement of Accounts sets out the Council's income and expenditure for the year, and its financial position at 31 March 2024.
-It comprises core and supplementary statements, together with disclosure notes.
-The format and content of the financial statements is prescribed by the CIPFA Code of Practice on Local Authority Accounting in the United Kingdom 2023/24, which in turn is underpinned by International Financial Reporting Standards.
+The Statement of Accounts details the Council's income and expenditure for the year to 31 March 2025 and balance sheet as at 31 March 2025 It comprises core and supplementary statements with comprehensive disclosure notes, formatted in line with the CIPFA Code of Practice on Local Authority Accounting (2024/25) and underpinned by International Financial Reporting Standards.

-The main financial statements are:
+The primary financial statements include:

-- The Comprehensive Income and Expenditure Statement which records the Council's income and expenditure for the year.
-The top half of the statement provides an analysis by Assistant Director area.
-The bottom half of the statement deals with corporate transactions and funding. - The Movement in Reserves Statement is a summary of the changes to the Council's reserves over the course of the year.
-The reserves are either "usable", which can be applied to fund expenditure or reduce local taxation, or "unusable" which must be set aside for specific purposes in the future. - The Balance Sheet is a "snapshot" of the Council's assets, liabilities, cash balances and reserves at the end of the year. - The Cash Flow Statement shows the reason for changes in the Council's cash balances during the year. - Accounting Policies that explain the basis of the figures presented in the Accounts - Notes to the Accounts that provide further detail relating to items in the main financial statements, assumptions made about the future and major estimations made. - The Expenditure and Funding Analysis that shows how annual expenditure is used and funded from resources (government grants, council tax and business rates) by local authorities in comparison with those resources consumed or earned by authorities in accordance with generally accepted accounting practices.
-It also shows how this expenditure is allocated for decision making purposes between the Council's services.
+• The Comprehensive Income and Expenditure Statement:

+This records the Council's income and expenditure, with the top section providing analysis by Assistant Director area and the lower section detailing corporate transactions and funding.

+- The Movement in Reserves Statement: This tracks changes in the Council's reserves over the year, distinguishing between "usable" reserves capable of funding expenditure or reducing local taxation-and "unusable" reserves set aside for specific future purposes. - The Balance Sheet: - A "snapshot" detailing our assets, liabilities, cash balances, and reserves as at the year-end. - The Cash Flow Statement: This explains the changes in the Council's cash balances throughout the year. - Accounting Policies and Notes to the Accounts: These outline the key assumptions, methodologies, and significant estimates underlying the financial data.
+The Europediture and Europian Analysis: - The Expenditure and Funding Analysis: This analysis shows how annual expenditure is supported by funding sources (government grants, Council Tax, business rates), and how these resources are allocated across Council services.

-The Supplementary Financial Statements are:
+Supplementary Financial Statements include: